ggttttll/ggttttll.github.io/index.md

 layout: default
 ---

-## About Me
+# Tangli Ge

 <img class="profile-picture" src="sherlock.jpg">

-I am currently a Postdoctoral
+I am currently a Postdoctoral Research Associate at Princeton University.

 This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)

 ## Research Interest

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam finibus ipsum ac erat aliquam dapibus.
-Vestibulum vehicula placerat ex, a consectetur odio pharetra quis.
-Mauris id urna ante.
-Fusce pharetra diam ac nisi aliquet, vel egestas ex iaculis.
-Pellentesque laoreet cursus tellus sed pellentesque.
-Praesent a rhoncus elit.
-Nunc ipsum nisl, consequat sit amet pretium quis, gravida id ipsum.

-## Publications
+## Papers

 1. F.Bar, J.Doe: Effects of having a placeholder of a name
 2. S.Holmes, J.Watson: Consequences of living with a sociopath in London

-## Typography
+## Activities

 This is a [link](http://google.com).
 Something *italics* and something **bold**.